VirgilSecurity/chat-back4app-android/README.md

 **For an intro, this is how we’ll upgrade Back4app’s messenger app to be End-to-End Encrypted:**
 1. During sign-up: we’ll generate the individual private & public keys for new users (remember: the recipient's public key encrypts messages and the matching recipient's private key decrypts them).
-2. Before sending messages, you’ll encrypt chat messages with the recipient's public key.
+2. Before sending messages, you’ll encrypt and sign chat messages with the recipient's public key.
-3. After receiving messages, you’ll decrypt chat messages with the recipient's private key.
+3. After receiving messages, you’ll verify anf decrypt chat messages with the recipient's private key.

 ![Virgil E2EE](img/virgil_main.png)